TLBurnett3/LightField/README.md

 Defines a single light for the scene.

 #### Models
-Defines a list of models and a model transform matrix.
+Defines a list of models and transforms.